Sarracenia flava Founder's Plant

 This early-season species is a very handsome plant.
-Its upright yellow-green pitchers have the cutest curl at the tip of their hoods.
+Its upright yellow-green pitchers feature the cutest curl at the tip of their hoods.
 It'll make you swoon!
 But it's the sweet nectar that makes flies, yellow jackets, and wasps buzz with excitement.
 This plant knows how to attract them!

 GENERAL CARE